 Professor Mouritsen has dedicated much of his life to studying food science and molecular biophysics.
-It’s not the first time he’s suggested something like this — he’s been a long time advocate of seaweeds, highlighting their nutritional value, importance as food as well as medicinal and industrial uses.
+It’s not the first time he’s suggested something like this — he’s been a long-time advocate of seaweeds, highlighting their nutritional value, and importance as food as well as medicinal and industrial uses.
 There’s still little evidence to suggest that ancient humans feasted on seaweeds, but Mouritsen backs up his claim:

 “However, the changing patterns of resource distribution associated with the extensive drying and expansion of the African savannahs between 2.5 and 2 million years ago have been the impetus for a shift in foraging behavior among early members of the genus Homo.
 Foraging over longer distances for food would have contributed to bipedalism and a different body stature as increasingly larger ranges had to be traversed, and in the case of our primitive ancestors, this would undoubtedly lead to significant changes in diet,” the authors write.